Rate of convergence of attractors for semilinear singularly perturbed problems: scalar parabolic equations with localized large diffusion: Rate of Convergence of Eigenvalues and Equilibria

 \section{Rate of Convergence of Eigenvalues and Equilibria}

 In this section we will obtain the rate of convergence of eigenvalues, spectral projection and equilibrium points.

-The convergence of eigenvalues and eigenfunctions of the linear operators was proved in \cite{Rodriguez-Bernal1998} and the properties about the compact convergence of the spectral projections was studied in details in several works.
+The convergence of eigenvalues and eigenfunctions of the linear operators was proved in \cite{Rodriguez-Bernal1998} and the properties about the compact convergence of the spectral projections was studied in details in several works (see, for example, \cite{Carbone2008,Carvalho2006} and \cite{Rodriguez-Bernal1998}).

 In the next result we will follow \cite{Arrieta}, where it was considered rate of convergence for the eigenvalues and spectral projections.
+We also state the gap condition proved in \cite{Carbone2006}.

 \begin{lem} If $\lambda^\varepsilon\in \sigma(A_\varepsilon)$, $\varepsilon\in [0,\varepsilon_0]$, and $\lambda^\varepsilon\overset{\varepsilon\to 0}\longrightarrow \lambda^0$, then

 Moreover, if we denote $\sigma(A_\varepsilon)=\{\lambda_i^\varepsilon\}_{i=0}^\infty$ (ordered and counting multiplicity), we have the following gap condition